mbradds/highseries/readme.md

 ## Introduction

-The Highcharts JavaScript api requires that the user data conform to a "series" object, consiting of at least a series name, and an array of "data" in a JSON style format of {x:value, y:value} pairs for continuous data, or {name:value, y:value} pairs for categorical data.
+The Highcharts JavaScript api requires that the users data conform to a *series* array of objects, with each series element containing at least a *name* property, and a *data* property.
+The *data* property is typically a JSON style object of {x:value, y:value} pairs for continuous data, or {name:value, y:value} pairs for categorical data.

 Obviously most datasets found online dont conform to this required format.
-Highseries reads in a users JSON data, as well as several optional parameters for syling each series, and converts the dataset directly into an Array of valid series objects that Highcharts can work with.
+Highseries reads in a users JSON data, as well as several optional parameters for syling/shaping each *series*, and converts the dataset directly into a js array of valid *series* objects that Highcharts can work with.

 Highseries aims to be dataset structure agnostic, in that the input data can be tidy, non-tidy, and contain any kind of column names, stacking, etc.